jianguoz/Transfer-Learning/README.md

 AlexNet is a popular base network for transfer learning because its structure is relatively straightforward, it's not too big, and it performs well empirically.

+Below is a diagram of the AlexNet architecture.

 ![image](https://github.com/JianguoZhang1994/Transfer-Learning/blob/master/AlexNet_image.png)